Tim MacGougan, Chief Product Officer at Hinge, sat down with Product Gym to share a glimpse of the challenges he faces on a day to day basis.

 Tim MacGougan is a product leader with a demonstrated background in UX Strategy and Consumer Insights.
 Prior to his role as Chief Product Officer, he was Vice President of Product and a Product Manager at Hinge.

 Tim has a Bachelor’s Degree in Marketing from the University of Richmond.

 Tim: The goal of Product Management is to figure out, within your own jurisdiction, what problems exist, then which to focus on and why, and finally how to solve them.
 Product Management requires working with design and engineering teams to put out the best iteration of how you will solve those problems.

-Product Gym: As a Vice President of Product at Hinge, what are the typical challenges you face on a daily basis?
+Product Gym: As Chief Product Officer at Hinge, what are the typical challenges you face on a daily basis?

 Tim: I have two primary functions, one as a Product Manager, where I’m responsible for finding problems and developing solutions, rinse and repeat.
 And, I am head of product, where I’m responsible for translating business goals into product goals.
 Then setting longer term vision and medium term roadmaps.
 Each function has its own challenges – our complicated ecosystem is tricky to build features into, and our industry and business is evolving quickly, which makes it hard to see far into the future of – and balancing those two roles is itself a daily challenge.

 I spend a lot of my time on data analytics where the challenge is understanding user behavior.
 It is taking quantifiable data and results and building a narrative around it to understand the numbers you that are seeing, which can involve focus groups, surveys and a lot of user communication.
 As we move into solution development, I help the design team with UX challenges during the product’s design phase, and work with engineering to find scope efficiencies.